Skip to main content

 I am enrolled in the university-sponsored Medicare Advantage Plan.
 Could I switch to traditional Medicare coverage with supplement (Medigap) in the future?

 If you wish to purchase coverage outside of the university, you are able to change your election and opt out of a university-sponsored UHC Group Medicare Advantage plan during Annual Enrollment or at any time during the year.
-Please note, if you drop or cancel your coverage, you will not be able to re-enroll at a later date.
+Please note, if you drop or cancel your coverage through the university, you will not be able to re-enroll at a later date.

 Does the university offer OTC benefits?